davidegiunchi/send-bacula-backup-report/README.md

 5 - License

  1 - TOPIC AND FEATURE OF Send Bacula Backup Report

-The standard "Messages" Bacula function send a separate email for every backup job, when you manage a large backup server this will increase the number of email and a "daily digest" will be better.
+The standard "Messages" Bacula function send a separate email for every backup job, when you manage a network full of servers this will increase the number of daily emails, and a single "daily digest" will be much better.
 This is a perl program that works with Bacula, it send a digest of the backup jobs run in the last X days, you can run it every morning to notify about the state of every job run in the night, or every monday to get the state of the week-end backups.